TheBaradhur/hcard-builder/README.md

 - `Tailwind` is used for CSS

 ## Required Improvements
-- The CSS needs to be finished to match exactly the design
+- The CSS needs to be finished to match exactly the design, especially the responsive side of things
 - I planned to add some unit tests to test each component but couldn't get to it
 - The state doesn't work well when you switch to the about page, that needs fixing
 - Adding more validation on each fields